-Sunlight poked at a red blob caught under the milky plastic flooring.
-It looked like a bleeding-heart floating in a random jumble of blue and green chunks.
-A few obvious shapes and faces are scattered under the hard surface.
+Sunlight poked at a red blob caught beneath the milky plastic flooring—a bleeding-heart set afloat in a random pool of blue and green chunks.
+A few other obvious shapes and faces lay scattered under the hard surface.
 My favorite is the blue couple kissing towards the back wall, but the pareidolia effect isn’t the same for everyone.
-Most of the boys in my class claim the blobs look like boobs.
+Most of the boys in my class claim all the blobs look like boobs.

-It was only a narrow pinprick of golden sunlight in the otherwise white room, but the ray hit close to Misses Green’s antique desk.
+Only a narrow pinprick of golden sunlight pierced the otherwise white room, but the ray hit close to Mrs. Green’s antique desk.
 She loved the lacquered, pecan-wood monstrosity and made a point to keep everyone from touching it.

-Jay, our scraggly bearded maintenance man, quietly entered the classroom to look at the breach during our day-end review.
-He planted his gloved palm on the pristine desktop and pushed his thin frame up to get a better view of the problem.
+Jay, our scraggly bearded maintenance man, quietly entered the classroom to inspect the breach during our day-end review.
+He planted his dirty gloved palm on the pristine desktop and pushed his thin frame toward the window.

-“It’s just a crack in the foam encasement,” he muttered, knowingly.
+“It’s just a crack in the foam encasement,” Jay muttered, knowingly.

-I thought Misses Green was going to whack poor Jay across the face.
-The look she gave him could have melted platinum.
-The maintenance man gingerly removed himself from the desk, wiping away the evidence of his mistake with a rag he pulled from his back pocket.
-Jay promised, in hushed tones, to return later with a ladder and replacement foam.
+I thought Mrs. Green was going to whack the poor man across the face.
+The hard stare in her eyes could have melted platinum.
+Jay gingerly removed himself from the desk, wiping away the evidence of his mistake with a rag he pulled from his back pocket.
+He promised, in hushed tones, to return with a ladder and replacement foam.
 Everyone in earshot began to snicker.

-Crack is one of the many commonly used words most adults in our education system avoid.
-The unusual exchange between the two adults occupied my attention, pulling me out of my deep thoughts.
+“Crack” is one of the many commonly used words most adults in our education system avoid.
+The unusual exchange between the two occupied my full attention, pulling me out of my deep thoughts.
 I found myself laughing a bit too loudly at the obvious butt humor.

 It was the first moment I noticed how tightly my fists were clenched.
 I took a deep breath, flattened my clammy palms on the desktop, and watched as the blood returned to my white fingertips.
 It was the first thing to happen today that brought a genuine smile to my face.

-The week flew by in what felt like only days.
-The last few months had been the same.
+The week flew by in what seemed like only days.
+The last few months were the same.
 Saturday is usually a welcomed day for me, but this week it won’t be.
-Nothing would be the same; after this weekend they would both be gone forever.
+Nothing would ever be the same.
+After this weekend, they would both be gone forever.

-“Difference, what was the name of the comet that set the moon off its normal rotation starting the water wars of 2076?” she asked.
+“Difference, what was the comet’s name that set the moon off its normal rotation starting the Water Wars of 2076?” she asked.

 “Hillary?”
 Difference questioned.
 “Harmony?” he offered shyly.